Politics of Hate

 Whether more ‘liberal’ or ‘conservative’ we can honor the democratic system, encourage the debate, and move forward, sometimes moving to the left, and then correcting to the right.
 When a country makes notable movements towards hate, leaders decrying imminent disasters, we are in trouble.
 It is neither a healthy part of a liberal or conservative agenda.
 A cheap motivational trick by evil leaders, willing to feed fear to gather support.

-A purpose driven life whether through religious beliefs or scientific findings creates meaning by expanding beyond subjective experience, the selfishness of youth, and opening to the wider collective experience of being human, alive and full of love for the self, the other, our beloved country and the universe.
+A purpose driven life, whether through religious beliefs or scientific findings, creates meaning by expanding beyond subjective experience and opening to the wider collective experience of being human, alive and full of love for the self, the other, our beloved country and the universe.
+We need more people with this type of purpose.